rg777/datacards/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.5.

+##Demo

+You can have a quick preview of this project hosted on firebase from this link [Data Cards](https://kanji-1306.firebaseapp.com/)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Firebase Cloud functions
+This project makes calls to firebase cloud functions to retrieve data for the cards.
+You can get a json data by making a GET request to the cloud function easily.
+For ex. https://us-central1-kanji-1306.cloudfunctions.net/wikidata fetches data for one card at a time.
+The code is maintained in a separate repository xxxx.
+The cloud functions call wikidata query to get data on runtime.

 ## Code scaffolding